 It is usually helpful to show some examples of the poetic structure first, before breaking it down into its technical components such as rhyme scheme, meter, and use of poetic devices.

 Writing poetry can be daunting for many students.
 It is important to emphasize the merits of having a go here over attaining technical excellence with the iambic pentameter!

 3. April Fools’ Day – no better time for a comedy jam!

 April Fools’ Day (or All Fools’ Day) is the perfect time of the year to get your students to attempt some comedy writing.

-You can, however, also incorporate other writing genres into this comedy-writing focus.
-Getting students to work together in small groups to collaborate on producing comedic sketches can be great fun, as well as an effective means of introducing the fundamentals of script-writing to your class.
+However, you can incorporate other writing genres into this comedy-writing focus.
+Getting students to work together in small groups to collaborate on producing comedic sketches can be great fun, as well as an effective means of introducing the fundamentals of scriptwriting to your class.

 4. Summer Vacation – travel writing of a sort!